lawnjelly/smoothing-addon/README.md

 # smoothing-addon v 1.0.0
 Fixed timestep interpolation gdscript addon for Godot 3.2

+If you were wondering how to use that new function `Engine.get_physics_interpolation_fraction()` in 3.2, feel free to use this as is, or to get ideas from for your own version.

 _If you find bugs / have suggestions, please add an issue to the issue tracker and I will look into it!_ :)

 ## About